yuvalturg/RAG/README.md

 Use the taint key from above as the `LLM_TOLERATION` and `SAFETY_TOLERATION`.
 The namespace will be auto-created.

-> **Note Running just `make install` from the deploy/helm directory will create a rag_values.yml file which can be edited to use in deployment and you can ignore setting params manually.**
+> **Note Running just `make install` from the deploy/helm directory will create a rag_values.yml file which can be edited to use in deployments.**
-> - The output of `make install` is the `rag_values.yml

 **GPU Deployment Examples (Default):**